 Bokonbayevo is a small town of 12,500 inhabitants located on the south shore of Issyk-Kul Lake, 160 km (99.4 miles) West of Karakol and 280 km (174 miles) East of Bishkek.
 The village got its name from a Kyrgyz poet.

-Every year, Bokonbayevo, Kyrgyzstan's ecological tourism centre, welcomes many tourists who come to enjoy the picturesque nature of the region and to get acquainted with Kyrgyz traditions.
+Bokonbayevo, Kyrgyzstan's ecological tourism centre, welcomes many tourists every year who come to enjoy the picturesque nature of the region and to get acquainted with Kyrgyz traditions.

-How to get to Bokonbayebo?
+How to get there?

 There are public buses leaving from the bus station West of Bishkek for Bokonbayevo.
 The bus leaves as soon as it is full and takes around 4 hours to reach the village.
 You can also take a taxi.